-During the course of the tenant's lease, the owner may not terminate the lease without good cause.
+During the tenant's lease, the owner may not terminate the lease without good cause.
 "Good cause" does not include a business or economic reason or desire to use the unit for an individual, family or non-residential rental purpose.
 Upon expiration of the lease the owner may renew the lease or refuse to renew the lease for good cause.

-Up to 116 PBVs are available under this RFP.
-NO PBV assistance will be available to selected units until January 1, 2022, at the earliest.
+Up to 100 PBVs are available under this RFP.
+NO PBV assistance will be available to selected units until November 1, 2023, at the earliest.
+If the total of PBVs requested under this RFP exceeds 100, SHA reserves the right to award selected projects a reduced number of PBVs.